-Abdominoplasty is an operation performed under general anesthesia lasting approximately 2-2.5 hours.
-The incision is made from the area where the undergarment will cover the caesarean section from the underside of the abdomen such that it extends to both pelvis protrusions.
-Abdominal skin and subcutaneous tissue are removed to the bottom of the ribs, leaving the navel in place.
+Tummy Tuck is an operation performed under general anesthesia lasting approximately 2-2.5 hours.
+The incision is made from the area where the undergarment will cover the cesarean section from the underside of the abdomen such that it extends to both pelvis protrusions.
+The abdominal skin and subcutaneous tissue are removed below the ribs, leaving the navel in place.
 Stitches are used to tighten the rectus muscles and membranes that support the midline abdominal organs.
-After the navel is preserved, excess skin and subcutaneous tissue are removed.
+After the navel is preserved, the excess skin and subcutaneous tissue are removed.

-After abdominal surgery, silicone tubes called drain are placed in the operation area to prevent blood and fluid accumulation.
+Silicone tubes called drains are placed in the area of the operation to prevent the accumulation of blood and fluid.
 It is followed up in the hospital at least 1 day after the operation.
 Approximately 6-8 hours after the elimination of the effect of anesthetic drugs, the patient can stand up.
 After the operation, the use of a corset for the shaping of the abdomen is inevitable.
 In the first 2 weeks, the abdomen can be supported by leaning forward and walking.
-It is recommended to avoid movements requiring heavy abdominal muscle use during the first 2 months.
+It is recommended to avoid movements that require heavy use of the abdominal muscles for the first two months.

 Arm stretching surgery can be performed on any patient suffering from sagging of the arm, including patients with normal weight.
 Most of the patients have sagging of the arm skin due to excessive weight loss.
 Liposuction is also added to patients who are overweight and have sagging skin and excess fat tissue.

-Stopping smoking prior to surgery increases wound healing rate by reducing the risk of complications.
+Stopping smoking prior to surgery increases the wound healing rate by reducing the risk of complications.

 The operation takes about 3 hours under general anesthesia.
 It is recommended to use a special arm corset especially for the first month after surgery.
 The patient can return to daily life after 7-10 days on average.
 It is recommended to stay away from excessive arm movements for the first month.